By Arwen Hann

 - locking parents into contracts for increased weekly hours, charging for statutory and other holidays and year-round care

-- charging inflated fees for hours for younger children and hours that do not fall under the 20-hours scheme
+- charging inflated fees for any hours additional to 20, for children 3 years and older

 - asking parents to pay high optional charges, or to pay for “extra services”

 The average weekly hours attended by children at early childcare centres rose from 16.3 hours in 2000 to 24.7 hours in 2013.
 At private childcare centres the average was 26.3 hours compared to 22.1 hours at community-based centres in 2013.